 |Section||Specified person||Specified scenario||Income to be clubbed|

 Transferring income without transferring asset either by way of an agreement or any other way,

-|Such income would be clubbed in the hands of the tranferor
+Any income from such asset will be clubbed in the hands of the tranferor

-|Section 61||Any person||Transferring asset on the condition that it can be revoked||Any income from such asset will be clubbed in the hands of the taxpayer
+|Section 61||Any person||Transferring asset on the condition that it can be revoked||Any income from such asset will be clubbed in the hands of the transferor|

 Exceptions to clubbing

-No clubbing of income in following cases:
+Exceptions to clubbing No clubbing of income in following cases:

-|Daughter-in-law||Transfer of assets transferred directly or indirectly to your daughter in-law by you for inadequate consideration||Any income from such assets transferred is clubbed in the hands of the transferor|
+|64(1)(vi)||Daughter-in-law||Transfer of assets transferred directly or indirectly to your daughter in-law by you for inadequate consideration||Any income from such assets transferred is clubbed in the hands of the transferor|

-Transferring any assets directly or directly for an inadequate consideration to any person or association of persons to benefit your spouse either immediately or on deferred basis
+Transferring any assets directly or directly for an inadequate consideration to any person or association of persons to benefit your daughter in-law either immediately or on deferred basis

-|Any person or association of person||Transferring any assets directly or directly for an inadequate consideration to any person or association of persons to benefit your daughter in-law either immediately or on deferred basis||Income from such assets will be considered as your income and clubbed in your hands|
+|64(1)(viii)||Any person or association of person||Transferring any assets directly or directly for an inadequate consideration to any person or association of persons to benefit your spouse either immediately or on deferred basis||Income from such assets will be considered as your income and clubbed in your hands|

-|Hindu Undivided Family||In case, a member of HUF transfers his individual property to HUF for inadequate consideration or converts such property into HUF property||Income from such converted property shall be clubbed in the hands of individual|
+|Section 64(2)||Hindu Undivided Family||In case, a member of HUF transfers his individual property to HUF for inadequate consideration or converts such property into HUF property||Income from such converted property shall be clubbed in the hands of individual|

-*An individual is said to have the substantial interest in the concern if
+*An individual is said to have the substantial interest in the concern if–

 **Income from reinvestment of clubbed income by a spouse is not clubbed in the hands of individual.